6 Best Cocktail Bars in Charleston, SC

 Atmosphere: Dark, Cozy, a place to have good conversation and sip cocktails

 What Makes It Special: They have an extensive spirit selection, making it a great place to try something new!
-They offer a “Bartender’s Choice” where you pick two words from their menu and the talented mixologists will craft a specially curated cocktail, which is always a crowd favorite
+They offer a “Bartender’s Choice” where you pick two words from their menu and the talented mixologists will craft a specially curated cocktail, which is always a crowd favorite.

-Reservations: Gin Joint does not accept reservations or calling ahead to join the waitlist, so I’d recommend having a back-up plan nearby if there is a wait.
+Reservations: The Gin Joint does not accept reservations or calling ahead to join the waitlist, so I’d recommend having a back-up plan nearby if there is a wait.
 I’ve been seated immediately on several Saturday nights, while another visit had about a 30-minute wait.

-babas on cannon –
+babas on cannon – Locals' Favorite Cocktail Bar in Charleston

 Price: $-$$